 Getting out the house is the first challenge.
-As I couldn’t move around quickly, I couldn’t rush around the house, shouting, “where is my purse/key/travelcard/phone/umbrella? ” Had I left it in a coat pocket, upstairs on my desk or on the bedside table?
+As I couldn’t move around quickly, I couldn’t rush around the house and up and down the stairs, shouting, “where’s my purse/key/phone?”
+Had I left them in a coat pocket, by the TV, or on my desk or my bedside table?
 I broke the habits of a lifetime by instigating a system of keeping everything together on a tray in the kitchen.
 Apologies if this sounds obvious but it wasn’t to me.

 My experience is London based.

--Using the TFL bus times app or Googlemaps on my phone meant that I avoided waiting at bus stops for a long time but I co-ordinated the time I was going to leave.
+-Using the TFL bus times app or Googlemaps on my phone meant that I avoided waiting at bus stops for a long time by I co-ordinating the time I was going to leave.
+Other people use Citymapper.

 -There is a bus stop at the end of my road which can take me all the way into Central London.
 I thought it would be easy for me to just sit on a bus but, in fact, that made my leg and back hurt through having my knee bent for a long time.
 Once I could get up the stairs, the seat on the right behind the stairs meant there was room for me to stretch my left leg out if needed.

 – At Victoria once, I was in a long queue to buy a ticket, as I wanted something not available on the machine and a member of the railways staff told me I could go to a ‘special office’ round the corner for people with disabilities as I was on crutches.
-So I left my place in the queue only to find that the ‘special office wasn’t staffed, as the person was taking a break which meant I lost my place in the queue and then missed my train.
-I knew I only had a temporary disability but it made me realise how difficult life could be.
+So I left my place in the queue only to find that the ‘special office wasn’t staffed, as the person was taking a break which meant I lost my place in the queue and then I missed my train.
+I burst into tears with rage and frustration and then someone helped me.